libertron/DS-Phase-2-Project/README.md

 # Data Preparation
 Before analysis, the dataset underwent the following preprocessing steps:

-Cleaning: Removed duplicate entries, fixed inconsistent genre labeling, and corrected invalid values (e.g., negative budgets).
+Cleaning: Removed duplicate entries, fixed inconsistent genre labeling, and corrected invalid values.
-Missing Value Handling: Filled or removed rows with missing revenue, budget, or genre information depending on their importance and availability.
+Missing Value Handling: Filled or removed rows with missing, or genre information depending on their importance and availability.
-Feature Engineering: Created new features such as ROI (Return on Investment), revenue-to-budget ratio, genre category simplification (e.g., "Action/Adventure", "Drama", "Animation").
-Data Formatting: Ensured date and currency fields were standardized for time-series and comparative analysis.
+Feature Engineering: Created new features for better filtering Data Formatting: Ensured date and other fields were standardized.

 # Data Analysis
 Our exploratory analysis revealed key insights: